 Bachelor of Occupational Therapy: Eligibility Criteria

-In order to apply for Bachelor of Occupational Therapy, there are certain prerequisites that you must fulfil to be deemed eligible for this program.
+In order to apply for a Bachelor of Occupational Therapy, there are certain prerequisites that you must fulfill to be deemed eligible for this program.
 These course requirements mainly vary from one university to another and below we have listed down some of the basic eligibility criteria that you must know before opting for this course: